nf-core/spatialvi/docs/output.md

 <summary>Output files</summary>

 - `<SAMPLE>/reports/`
-  - `st_spatial_de.html`: HTML report.
+  - `st_svg.html`: HTML report.
 - `<SAMPLE>/degs/`
-  - `st_spatial_de.csv`: List of spatially differentially expressed genes.
+  - `st_svg.csv`: List of spatially variable genes.

 </details>

 Report containing analyses related to differential expression testing and spatially varying genes.
-The [SpatialDE](https://github.com/Teichlab/SpatialDE) package is currently the only option for spatial testing; you can find more details in the report itself.
+The [Moran 1](https://en.wikipedia.org/wiki/Moran%27s_I) score is currently the only option for spatial testing; you can find more details in the report itself.

 ## Workflow reporting